salonisharma9700/AlphaTrendBuilder/README.md

 This project showcases a **trading strategy** designed to **maximize alpha** (excess returns over a benchmark) using historical price data.
 Leveraging a **dual moving average (SMA) crossover technique**, it optimizes entry and exit points while focusing on **maximizing the Sharpe Ratio** 📊 to balance **risk and reward**.

-🏆 **Award-Winning Implementation**: This strategy secured **First Prize** in a hackathon for its exceptional performance and methodology! 🎉
+🏆 Honored Recognition: This strategy was privileged to secure First Prize at the IIT Bombay hackathon, sponsored by Dhan, for its effective performance and clear methodology. 🙏✨

 ---